 (Closed Easter Sunday, April 17)!
 Come enjoy the egg hunt, Farm Fun Zone, hayride, country bunny character photo op and more.

 - Visit Roos2u to get up close and personal with wallabies and kangaroos.
 We’re talking bottle feeding, giving treats, holding little ones and of course plenty of photo ops!

-- Take a rid on the tot train, jum on the carousel and enjoy a picnic at Wheaton Regional Park.
+- Take a rid on the tot train, ride on the carousel and enjoy a picnic at Wheaton Regional Park.

-- Explore the Billy Goat hiking trail in Great Falls to enjoy the sunrays with the family.
+- Explore the Billy Goat hiking trail (Section A, Section B or Section C – all different!) in Great Falls to enjoy the sun rays with the family.

-- While the National Zoo is still closed, Oxon Hill Farm is open and ready for you!
+- The Oxon Hill Farm is open and ready for you!
 Enjoy a self-guided tour to see pigs, horses, sheep, goats, chicken and mores.
 Kids between the ages of 9 and 13 can also become a Junior Park Ranger.

 - Make a hole-in-one at one of the area’s several mini golf courses including Cameron Run Regional Park and Algonkian Regional Park.

-- Thomas the Tank Engine is rolling into town with the Party Train Tour.
+- Thomas the Tank Engine is rolling into town with the Party Train Tour at the B&O Railroad Museum.
 Hop on board for a real train ride with Thomas and grab your party pass to pick up favors at stops along the way.
 Say hello to Sir Topham Hatt, stop in the party corner for lawn game fun and have a blast in the bubble zone.
-He's coming to town May 14-16 and May 21-23.
+He’s coming to town May 13-15 and May 20-22.